 Beginning at the terminus of the scenic Cascade River Road, it's a roughly six-mile hike up Cascade Pass to reach Sahale Glacier Campground.
-Hikers on this trail, which is one of the best hiking trails in Washington, really earn the spectacular views along Cascade Pass, and other hiking paths and backcountry campsites stem from this memorable mountain route.
-The view from Sahale Glacier Camp, however, including the terminal moraine of the glacier itself, is one of the most rewarding views to wake up to in the park.
+This trail is one of the best hiking trails in Washington, with spectacular views along Cascade Pass.
+Other hiking paths and backcountry campsites stem from this memorable mountain route.

 A Note about Camping at North Cascades National Park

 - Backcountry Camping and Boat-In Campsites: Permits are required for all backcountry camping in North Cascades National Park, with 60 percent of all permits available for advanced reservation beginning March 15th.
-The other 40 percent of permits are issued on a daily first-come, first-served basis at ranger stations within the park.
 For information on wilderness reservations and how to apply, visit the North Cascades National Park Wilderness Trip Planner.

-- Camping Outside the National Park Boundaries: Multiple campgrounds line the national forests that surround the North Cascades National Park System complex, and sites like Lone Fir Campground and Howard Miller Steelhead Park vary in reservations guidelines.
-See the official site of each campground for more details.
+- Camping Outside the National Park Boundaries: Multiple campgrounds line the national forests that surround the North Cascades National Park System.
+Check the Okanagon-Wenatchee National Forest and Mt.
+Baker-Snoqualmie National Forest websites for more information.